delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>We see that the Estate fingerprint performs best.
 This is not surprising as Estate encodes information about the effective charge on each atom.
 For other applications I have tried, the Avalon or atom pair fingerprints often perform best.
 Estate has a fixed length of 80.
 Another interesting thing we see in this graph is that the error increases once the fingerprint length grows beyond 500.
 This is not something I have observed in other applications yet, but is likely due to the curse of dimensionality rearing its ugly head, even though we are using a regularized model (Ridge regression).
+In retrospect, it was pointed out to me that Lasso regression (L1 regularization) would probably do a lot better than Ridge regression here, since fingerprints have a lot of zeros.
+[L1 regularization introduces a penalty term which has a gradient that forces parameters corresponding to variables with no predictive power to be precisely zero, whereas L2 only force  them to be very small.]

 In any case, we create the array *X* using the Estate fingerprint to feed into machine learning models:</p>